POLICY FOR MCHS STUDENTS CONCERNING DRUG USE

 student not in compliance with the mandates set forth in this paragraph for a second

 violation will be dismissed.
 The expense of the assessments and follow up treatments

 3. A third violation will result in immediate expulsion.
-The 3 strikes will run concurrent
+The three strikes will run concurrent

 throughout the student’s enrollment at MCHS.